ir-rafio/IJPC-2025-Problemset/Editorial.md

 <details>
 <summary>Hint 1</summary>

-How can you find the maximum absolute difference of any two elements of a set with size at least 2?
+How can you find the maximum absolute difference of any two elements of a set $S$ with size at least 2?

 <details>
 <summary>Answer</summary>